Introduction

 Limiting Use, Disclosure and Retention

-The Landlord only uses and discloses information for the purposes for which, it was collected, or otherwise in accordance with PIPEDA.
+The Landlord only uses and discloses information for the purposes for which, it was collected, or otherwise in accordance with PIPEDA or CASL.
 Any new purpose for which the information is to be used or disclosed shall be documented, and consent will be obtained for it.

 Unless this Policy indicates otherwise, the Landlord retains personal information for a minimum period of seven years.
 Personal information will be disposed of by shredding or otherwise destroying it.
 Third party services may be retained to destroy personal information; however, that third party will be required to enter into a confidentiality agreement with the Landlord in order to protect the personal information.